nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/workflow-use-cases/simple-workflow-example.md

 #### Configuring the Form

 1. Go back to the &ldquo;Technical validation&rdquo; node.
+2. Click on the **Variables** tab.
+   Add the hoo_comment to the right collumn.
-2. Click on the **Form** tab.
+3. Click on the **Form** tab.
     A form like the one to edit a document's layout is displayed.
-3. Add a field for the comment of the user who validates: Drag the &ldquo;hoo_comment&rdquo; field from the workflow variables schema and drop it on the layout.
+4. Add a field for the comment of the user who validates: Drag the &ldquo;hoo_comment&rdquo; field from the workflow variables schema and drop it on the layout.
-4. Edit the widget, the same way you edit the form of a document:
+5. Edit the widget, the same way you edit the form of a document:
     *   Change its title for "Head of operations comment".
     *   Select the widget type "Textarea".![](https://www.lucidchart.com/publicSegments/view/54eef75e-7264-45c6-a6ff-48240a004b79/image.png ?w=600,border=true)

 #### Setting up the tasks buttons

-Below the form are the buttons.
+The buttons that are shown on the form are configured on the **Resolution Actions** tab.
 Two are already available because of the template node you chose.
 You need to add a third one when the document requires juridical expertise.

 1. Click on **Add task button**.
 2. Fill in the button id and label.